DFOS Protocol

 Self-sovereign Yes (signs own operations) No (signed by external identity)

 Both chains are signed linked lists of state commitments.
 Identity chains embed their state (key sets).
-Content chains reference their state via documentCID — a content-addressed pointer to a document envelope.
+Content chains reference their state via documentCID — a content-addressed pointer to a flat content object.

 Addressing